 The review of the literature is a collaborative project involving participation from UCGHI Women’s Health and Empowerment Center of Expertise faculty.
 The review will synthesize empirical research that has examined the associations between women’s empowerment and outcomes related to contraception and fertility.
 It also includes studies that examine women’s empowerment as an outcome itself as well as any interventions that have attempted to impact contraceptive use or fertility by expanding women’s empowerment.

 We are also evaluating currently available measures of women’s empowerment, including a household decision-making index and the Sexual Relationship Power Scale as measures of women’s empowerment to identify whether they predict contraceptive use in a variety of settings in the United States and globally.

 There is a great need for a measure of women’s reproductive empowerment—that is, their ability and freedom to make reproductive decisions.
 Often, available measures are general and focus on relationship power generally.
 They do not specifically assess power in matters related to reproduction.
-So ANSIRH developed a validated measure of women’s empowerment, the Reproductive Autonomy Scale, and published a paper about its development.
+So ANSIRH developed a validated measure of women’s empowerment, the Reproductive Autonomy Scale (Spanish Version), and published a paper about its development.

 This theory-based, validated instrument is available to reproductive health researchers who could incorporate it into surveys and interview assessments in any research context.
 An improvement over currently available assessments, the new tool is applicable to women in any type of sexual relationship (cohabitating or not) and to women living in a variety of gender equity contexts worldwide.
 It also captures the influence of other people other than the sexual partner.
 To the extent possible, the instrument is brief so that it can be easily inserted into Demographic and Health Surveys and other standardized questionnaires.